LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/exercises.rst

 secure method available.
 This is especially true for people who reuse the same credentials across multiple websites.
 (You know who you are.
 Stop doing that!)

-After 8/13/2021, GitHub changed its policy in an effort to boost account security.
+In an effort to boost account security, GitHub changed its policy.
 Users must now create a *Personal Access Token* or an *SSH key* to verify their identity.

 Setting up a token for your account is fairly straightforward.